Beautiful Bastard: Development

 Hobbs originally began working on the story in 2009 under the title of The Office.
 The Office was well received online but was removed by Hobbs due to her perceiving the story's popularity as "a bit overwhelming".
 Hobbs began writing with Billings in 2010 and after noticing the story's rise in popularity after the publishing of Fifty Shades of Grey, decided to re-write and publish the story as Beautiful Bastard.
 Hobbs and Billings have stated that they have extensively re-worked the story line of The Office, claiming that only 20% of the original book remains in Beautiful Bastard.

 The Office has been credited by a University of Utah professor as "[paving] the way for 'Fifty Shades' and a thousand other imitators.
 It turned fanfiction's 'porn without plot' into 'porn as plot'".

 Film adaptation

 On February 11, 2013, it was announced that Constantin Film had acquired the rights to Beautiful Bastard with the intention of turning it into a feature film.
 Jeremy Bolt was confirmed as producer.
 In 2016 the rights reverted to the authors.
-On May 4, 2018 Christina Lauren were interviewed about the adaptation of their novel Roomies, and mentioned they were also working on a TV pilot for the series.
+On May 4, 2018 Christina Lauren were interviewed about the adaptation of their novel Roomies, and mentioned they were also working on a TV pilot for the series.In February 2026, Fifth Season acquired the rights to adapt the book into a TV series.
+Christina Hobbs and Lauren Billings will co-write the series, with Bill Dubuque supervising and producing.